The Gardemau Charities

 There are now three charities (see below).
 At one time, they owned a considerable amount of land in the parish, the income from which was used for philanthropic purposes.
 These included the founding of a school for poor children and the provision of money and clothing to the poor.
 In recent years, most of the land as been sold to realise its cash value, which has then been invested to produce useful income for the charities.

 The three Gardemau Charities are: The Gardemau Church Charity, the Lady Catherine Gardemau Educational Foundation and the Lady Catherine Gardemau Charity for the Poor.
 Until recently, there was a fourth, the Gardemau Clothing Charity.
-This, in reality, was little more than a historical curiosity, with minimal assets of only £5 – this was a significant sum in the mid 18th century but, sadly, not in 2020!
+This, in reality, was little more than a historical curiosity, with minimal assets of only £5 – this was a significant sum in the mid 18th century but, sadly, not in the 21st Century!
+The Charity has accordingly been amalgamated with the Poor Charity.

 In addition to the Chair, there are currently four appointed Trustees, plus the Priest in Charge of Coddenham, ex officio.
 All three charities have the same trustees.
 There is also a (non-voting) Clerk.